initgrep-com/initgrep.blog/_codeCollection/firstseries/Even past its prime, a group of users.markdown

 ---
 layout: codeSeriesPost
 bannercolor: "grey"
-title:  "It became cool to define yourself by mental illness [on Tumblr]"
+title:  "he California native felt unable to talk about her self-harm"
 date:   2016-10-31
 meta: "Even past its prime, a group of users who find community in their mental illness retain a strong grip on the platform"
 excerpt: "Even past its prime, a group of users who find community in their mental illness retain a strong grip on the platform"